acrylian/zp_picturefill/README.md

 A plugin to responsively provide different image resolutions for different screen sizes as well as standard and HiDPI ("Retina") counter parts

-An adaption of Picturefill by Scott Jehl - https://github.com/scottjehl/picturefill
+An adaption of Picturefill 2.0 by Scott Jehl - https://github.com/scottjehl/picturefill (Version 1.0 or older uses picturefill 1.x)

-**Note: This is now the new version 2.0**

 Responsive breakpoints
 -----------------------